Amelia5p/YogaWithBilly/README.md

 ## Site Overview

 Yoga with Billy is a website for yoga lovers.
 The site's aim is to promote Billy's yoga classes.
-The website provides an introduction to different yoga styles and to Billy personally, and it also allows users to sign up to classes seamlessly.
+The website provides an introduction to different yoga styles taught by Billy.
+It also allows users to get to know Billy better and allows users to sign up to his classes seamlessly.

 Live site: https://amelia5p.github.io/YogaWithBilly/